Are you a patient or caregiver? Visit our website TheAnswerToCancer.org for more information on immunotherapy for lung

 The two major forms of lung cancer are non-small cell lung cancer (NSCLC) and small cell lung cancer (SCLC), so named because of how the tumor cells look under a microscope.
 NSCLC comprises approximately 85% of all lung cancers.
-Of these, approximately 25%-30% are so-called squamous NSCLC, while the rest are non-squamous.
+Of these, the great majority are the non-squamous type of NSCLC, while a smaller fraction are the squamous type.

 Immunotherapy for lung cancer